Kikinda: Tourism

 Before the break-up of former Yugoslavia, hunting tourism was widespread in Kikinda.
 There are a number of hunting grounds in the city covering an area of 300 km2, mostly around the banks of the Danube-Tisa-Danube Canal, where rabbits, pheasants and deer are hunted.

 On the location of the former clay pit of the "Toza Marković" company, an artificial lake was created.
 Located at the southern entrance into the town, it was named Plava banja ("Blue Spa").
 Though it is not officially classified as a spa, the water is highly mineralized, microbiologically suitable for swimming and chemically has an elevated levels of sulfates and chlorides, so as higher electroconductivity and pH values.
 That means the water may be beneficial for the skin and some skin diseases, like the eczema.
 Until the early 2000s, the lake was arranged with numerous recreational activities and was visited by several thousand people daily.
 It was busy in the evenings as the lake was place for many concerts and other artistic and entertaining happenings.
 As the lake is on the lot of "Toza Marković", new owners stopped all that and by 2017 the lake was neglected and without even the basic infrastructure (showers, toilets, etc.).
 However, the locals still visit the lake, though on a much smaller scale.
 In the summer of 2017, the lake shores were cleaned from garbage and vegetation.

 There is another lake, Staro jezero ("Old Lake"), in the town itself.
 It is a remnant of the former river Galacka, part of the Mureș river system.
-The river was in time discontinuet, partially channeled and conducted underground, so Kikinda today has no river.
-There is a Blandaš Park in town, which was declared a natural monument.
-The avenue along the 2 km long Generala Drapšina Sreet is made of 400 trees, and the street was declared the 22nd most beautiful street in the world bz the Architecture and Design magazine.
-The avenue was planted after the World War II liberation, but before the war was ended ion the rest of Europe and Yugoslavia.
-It is believed that the seedlings were gift from the U.S. president Franklin D. Roosevelt, due to this friendship with Mihajlo Pupin.
+The river was diverted at a time, partially channeled and conducted underground, so there is no river in Kikinda today.
+In the city, there is a park called Blandaš, which was declared a natural monument.
+The tree line along the 2 km long Generala Drapšina Sreet is made up of 400 trees, and the street was declared the 22nd most beautiful street in the world by the Architecture and Design magazine.
+The tree line was planted after the World War II, even before the war ended in the rest of Europe and Yugoslavia.
+It is believed that the seedlings were a gift from the U.S. president Franklin D. Roosevelt, due to his friendship with Mihajlo Pupin.

 In the vicinity of Kikinda is the Copper Age kurgan of Kinđa, which possibly gave name to the city.